worldline/angular-training/docs/src/forms/README.md

 If you group the form fields in a `form` element, you can take advantage of these nice possibilities:

 - Get a reference to the whole form by capturing `ngForm` (example: `#formRef="ngForm"`).
-This allows for example to get validity status of the whole form
+This allows for example to get the validity status of the whole form
 - Listen to the submit event of the form using `(ngSubmit)`

 :::tip